-InterClient Subclass Feature Description ParameterMetaData A ParameterMetaData object provides information about the parameters to a PreparedStatement ResultSet isNull() Returns a Boolean value indicating whether the column contains a NULL value.
-Unlike wasNull() , isNull() does not require the application to read the value first.
+InterClient Subclass Feature Description ErrorCodes A class defining all error codes returned by InterClient in SQLWarnings and SQLExceptions PreparedStatement getParameterMetaData() Returns a ParameterMetaData object, which provides information about the parameters to a PreparedStatement.
+ParameterMetaData A ParameterMetaData object provides information about the parameters to a PreparedStatement ResultSet isNull() Returns a Boolean value indicating whether the column contains a NULL value.
+Unlike wasNull(), isNull() does not require the application to read the value first.
 SQL Escape processing: Outer join syntax InterClient allows you to associate a label with a table name.